A Greenville, TX AC Repair technician and a homeowner

 5. Call the Central Air Conditioning Experts

 Greenville, Texas is no stranger to the heat.
-If you're living in a sizable, multi-story Northwest Houston home, it's going to take more than a couple of AC window units to keep cool.
+If you're living in a sizable, multi-story Greenville home, it's going to take more than a couple of AC window units to keep cool.
 A strong central air conditioning system, like the kind installed by 1-800-Plumber +Air of Greenville, is just what you need to stave off the heat.

 To understand why you should install central air conditioning, you should also understand how it works.
 This guide will teach you about the primary components of a central air conditioning system, how they interact with one another, and what to look for in a system.